 Each offset may be a constant or an expression.
 Each defaults to 0.
 By default, the left and right offsets are given in units of the first x axis, the top and bottom offsets in units of the first y axis.
-Alternatively, you may specify the offsets as a fraction of the total axis range by using the keyword "graph".
-A positive offset expands the axis range in the specified direction, e.g., a positive bottom offset makes ymin more negative.
-Negative offsets, while permitted, can have unexpected interactions with autoscaling and clipping.
-To prevent the auto-scaling from further adjusting your axis ranges, it is useful to also specify "set auto fix".
+Alternatively, you may specify the offsets as a fraction of the total graph dimension by using the keyword "graph".
+Only "graph" offsets are possible for nonlinear axes.

+A positive offset expands the axis range in the specified direction, e.g. a positive bottom offset makes ymin more negative.
+Negative offsets interact badly with autoscaling and clipping.

 '''

-set auto fix
+set autoscale noextend

 set offsets graph 0.05, 0, 2, 2

 plot sin(x)

 '''

-This graph of sin(x) will have a y range [-3:3] because the function will be autoscaled to [-1:1] and the vertical offsets are each two.
+This graph of sin(x) will have y range [-3:3] because the function will be autoscaled to [-1:1] and the vertical offsets add 2 at each end of the range.
 The x range will be [-11:10] because the default is [-10:10] and it has been expanded to the left by 0.05 of that total range.